simonmicro/Dear-Templates/Libvirtd - Linux virtualisation.md

     valid users = [VirtUsers]
     write list = [VirtUsers]
 ```

-### Server - install the startup vm service ###
-1. Add the `vmfreezer.service` file to `/etc/systemd/system`
-2. Add the `save.sh` file to `/root`
-3. Add the `restore.sh` file to `/root`
-4. Set permissons for them `sudo chmod 500 /root/save.sh /root/restore.sh`
-5. DON'T FORGET to modify the scripts to use the correct path to save and restore the vms!
-6. Enable the new service with `sudo systemctl enable vmfreezer`

 ### VM - Allow a vm access to a specific share... ####
 Nett2Know: Use `sudo pdbedit -L` to get current user list...